BrianStevenV/first-quiz/part3/security_question.md

 # Security Question
 ---
-# A01 - LOSS OF ACCESS CONTROL
+# A01 - BROKEN ACCESS CONTROL

 - Take into account the hierarchy design of the roles, so that the authorization permisions are well designed, in this way the ownership of the information is guaranteed and the user hierarchy is correctly.
 - Have tokens securely.